MattStacy-hub/OEM/dbcs-agents/README.md

 * Service iptables status (This applies the new firewall rule)

  "/sbin/service iptables save"

 *Change to oracle user*
-./emctl status agent
+* ./emctl status agent

-then if you do the listtargets again, your output should look like:
+Then if you do the listtargets again, your output should look like:
-[mms:3872, oracle_emd]
+* [mms:3872, oracle_emd]

 ## 5. Discover Host Targets from OEM Console